haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 <hr>
 <hr>

-## Visualisation and Comparision with the Reference Strucuture
+## Visualisation and Comparison with the Reference Structure

 To visualize the models from the top cluster of your favorite run, start PyMOL and load the cluster representatives you want to view, e.g. this could be the top model of cluster 1, 2 or 3, located in `XX_seletopclusts` directory of the run.
 Precalculated models can be found in the `runs/run2/7_seletopclusts/` directory.